 If you’re looking to open or transition through your modern horror flick or telling the next after the end of the world tale, these glitch presets are perfect for you.

-Tips & Tricks: Using Premiere Default Effects
+Part 2: Tips & Tricks: Using Premiere Default Effects

 Perhaps you are simply looking to make a few adjustments to your footage for a different look.
 Or adding an effect that doesn’t require a downloadable template.
 If that’s the case, here are a few tips and tricks to use the Premiere default effects to manipulate your footage.
-We also have a in-depth tutorial on Premiere Pro effects if you want to jump ahead to more advanced edits.
+We also have an in-depth tutorial on Premiere Pro effects if you want to jump ahead to more advanced edits.

 Sharpening your images in Premiere Pro can help point your viewer’s eyes in the right direction and bring certain things in the footage out.
 And while you could just mass sharpen everything in the image, you’re footage would look a little odd, especially considering any out-of-focus background.